Public Records Access in Alabama

 Sheriff’s Office: ACO Sgt.
 Rocky Mims provided the record on Apr.
 24, 2025, the day after I emailed an informal request.

 Municipalities: I emailed the two addresses posted on the Jemison website.
-After four business days with no reply, I spoke with City Clerk Vicki Potts, who emailed the City of Jemison public records request form and policy; I submitted the form on July 3, 2025; Vicki then added the city's animal ordinances to the city's Ordinances page. ✪ In Maplesville, my request had marked as spam; Town Clerk Dawn Smitherman found the email and provided the ordinance soon after I called.
+After four business days with no reply, I spoke with City Clerk Vicki Potts, who emailed the City of Jemison public records request form and policy; I submitted the form on July 3, 2025.
+On Aug.
+19, Vicki emailed that she had submitted a request that the city’s animal ordinance be added to the city's Ordinances page and that she would let me know when it was done.
+I checked for the ordinance over the next several weeks and found it on Oct.
+24. ✪ In Maplesville, my request had marked as spam; Town Clerk Dawn Smitherman found the email and provided the ordinance soon after I called.

 Geneva County